Dr Ann Hardy

 Dr Hardy is an historian and former social worker and is employed as researcher at the University of Newcastle’s Cultural Collections .
-She has a strong commitment to cultural heritage and historical research of the Hunter region.
-She collaborates and engages with community and cultural groups to develop new knowledge, specialising in archival research.
-Her key research interests are Newcastle's 'Coal River', 'asylums' in Australia, health history, and association between cultural heritage and well-being.
-Currently Ann is Administrative Officer for the University's Coal River Working Party, research assistant on the University of Newcastle's 50 year commemorations, and Administrative Officer for the University's Coal River Working Party.
-In 2014 she developed content for the NewcastleWOW App that is currently under construction with developers, this is a collaborative project between the University of Newcastle and the National Trust of Australia (NSW).
-Ann is also chief Research Assistant for Associate Professor Marguerite Johnson's 'Antipodean Antiquities' project to be launched shortly.
+She has a strong commitment to historical and archival research of the Hunter region, collaborating with communities and cultural groups to develop new knowledge.
+Her key research areas are Newcastle's 'Coal River', Australian 'asylums', health history, she is also interested in the association between cultural heritage and well-being.
+Currently Ann is Administrative Officer for the University's Coal River Working Party, research assistant on the University of Newcastle's 50 year commemorations, and developing the NewcastleWOW app, a collaboration between the University of Newcastle and the National Trust of Australia (NSW).
+Ann is also chief Research Assistant for Associate Professor Marguerite Johnson's 'Antipodean Antiquities' project to be launched shortly